UkrVO logo

 During 1915-1930 he headed the Observatory and Department of Astronomy at Kharkiv University.

-During 1921-1933 he was the head of the department of astronomy at the A. M. Gorky Kharkov State University named after , and taught at the university.
+During 1921-1933 he was the head of the department of astronomy at the A. M. Gorky Kharkov State University, and taught at the university.
 According to other sources, the professor was the director of the astronomical observatory of the university in 1919-1930 (certain sources indicate 1917–1937).
 He also taught at the Emperor Alexander III Kharkov Technical Institute during 1901-1923 (since 1901 to 1914 he was a teacher for hire, taught a course of geodesy), at the Higher Women's Courses during 1908–1913 (he taught spherical trigonometry, was the head of the geodetic office during 1913–1914), at the New Alexandria Institute, Kharkov Institute of National Education, Kharkov Geodetic Institute during 1922-1934, Kharkov Engineering and Construction Institute during 1934-1941, where he lectured on 12 disciplines.

 Since 1927 he was a member of the Bureau of Longitude in Leningrad city, in 1928-1933 he was chairman, and later he worked in the Temporary Bureau of the Society of Ukrainian Astronomers, where he was elected in December 1928 at the Congress of the Association of Astronomers of the RSFSR.